What Happens if Weather Played a Role in Your Car Accident?

 Even in bad weather, drivers are responsible for maintaining control of their vehicles.
 If a driver is speeding, not using headlights, or following too closely in poor conditions, they can be held liable for any resulting accidents.
 Insurance companies will investigate the circumstances of an accident, including weather conditions, to determine fault and coverage.
 Bad weather might be a contributing factor but is unlikely to eliminate liability entirely.

 Bad weather or not, you have the right to expect other drivers will exercise caution, obey the traffic rules, and adjust their driving to fit the road conditions.
 When they don’t, and you get hurt, we are here to help.
-At Philbrook Law Office, PS, our experienced car accident attorneys have represented thousands of accident victims and held liable parties accountable for the damage they caused—our case results prove it.
+At Philbrook Law, our experienced car accident attorneys have represented thousands of accident victims and held liable parties accountable for the damage they caused—our case results prove it.
 Call one of our offices in Vancouver or Battle Ground, WA or fill out our contact form to schedule a free initial consultation today.
 We serve clients in greater Portland and throughout Oregon and Washington.